wilberquito/election-clustering/README.md

 ## Implementation

 The implementation is made in two different scripts.
-We have the scripts *learner.py* and *preditor.R*.
+We have the scripts *learner.py* and *preditor.R* ✍🏼.

 ### learner.py

-Since we decided to use the K-means algorithm, we import it from the *sklearn.cluster* library, along with other libraries to transform and explore the data.
+Since we decided to use the K-means algorithm ⚙️, we import it from the *sklearn.cluster* library, along with other libraries to transform and explore the data.

-The script expects to find a file named *training.csv* which should have the samples to clusterize.
+The script expects to find a file named *training.csv* 💽 which should have the samples to clusterize.

 ```
 training_csv = './training.csv'